NinsoftNetwork/NinsoftNetwork/README.md

 Turtle Screensavers 1.1

-（N:Please extract the file in your Python directory and run the screensaver)
+（N:Please extract the Lib.7z in your Python directory and run the screensaver)

 （N:This file follows the GLP2 protocol Commercial Prohibited Commercial!
 (Is anyone really commercial?) ）